-Normally, a woman produces one egg per month in her menstruation cycle.
+Normally, a woman produces one mature egg per month in a menstral cycle.
 Fertility medications signal the ovaries to boost egg production and produce several eggs.
 This process of stimulation may continue for seven to ten days, during which time your care team at Boston IVF will monitor your fertility treatment progress with ultrasounds to examine the ovaries and with blood work to monitor hormone levels.

 Once the egg-containing follicles have reached a healthy size, an injection of hCG (human chorionic gonadotropin) is used to allow final maturation of the eggs and to spur ovulation.

 Thirty-six hours after the hCG injection, the eggs are ready to be removed from the woman's ovaries.
 To collect mature eggs from the woman's body, a Boston IVF physician performs a minor outpatient surgery called a vaginal ultrasound egg retrieval.
 The surgery is a short thirty-minute procedure performed in-clinic.
 A light anesthesia is administered to ensure comfort.
 Most women are able to return home an hour or so after the procedure.

 On the same day, your partner will provide a fresh semen sample to our lab.
 If you have obtained frozen donor sperm, we will ensure this sample has been tested prior to your retrieval.
 Following egg retrieval, you will begin progesterone to prepare the uterus for implantation of the embryo.
 Implantation will occur five to six days later.